TRaubenheimer18/Digital-Portfolio/README.md

 - Always follow up respectfully and maintain contact with professional connections.

 ### Reflection:
-- Building and maintaining meaningful relationships that can support one’s career growth, is what professional networking is about.
+- Building and maintaining meaningful relationships that can support one’s career growth is what professional networking is about.
 It's not just about meeting people but about creating mutually beneficial professional connections.

 - I discovered that the key elements of successful networking are authenticity, consistency, and communication.
 Both in-person and online networking, including how to use professional platforms like LinkedIn to connect with industry professionals was covered in this module.